360medics/inapp-technical-test-javascript/README.md

 ## Bonus: Liked articles
 As a user, I want to be able to mark an article as liked.
 I want to be able to see a list of liked articles from the home page only if there are liked articles.

+# Support
+You can ask for help in cases you are stuck or have a question.

+[Pascal Legroux](mailto:pascal.legroux@360medics.com) is the technical lead of this project.